 The isobars are typically parameterized using relativistic Breit-Wigner functions with massdependent widths (if branching ratios are known) or a Flatté ansatz.
 It is well known that this ansatz is not justified for the $\pi\pi$ scalar-isoscalar partial wave.
-Different authors provide different parametrizations for this important amplitude, see, e.g., Ref.
-[62, 63].
-A lot of progress has been achieved towards a full theoretical control of this channel in the recent years, cf. Sec.
+Different authors provide different parameterizations for this important amplitude, see, e.g., Ref.
+[63, 64].
+A lot of progress has been achieved towards a full theoretical control of this channel in recent years, cf. Sec.
 3.